 Professional development as an Instructor

-Presented in reappointment professional dossier, August 2022.
+Presented in my professional dossier, August 2024.

-Professional Development prior to UBC – 1999 to 2016
+Professional Development prior to UBC—1999 to 2016

-I formally began teaching SW in 2006 at a college (CEGEP) in Montreal.
+I began teaching SW in 2006 at a college (CEGEP) in Montreal.
 Over nine years, I taught eight courses, developed new curriculum materials, and learned from more experienced teaching colleagues.
 During this time, I also completed professional development courses, including:

-• A year-long training program for new instructors;
+• A year-long training program for new instructors

-• Teaching and Learning Workshops;
+• Teaching and learning workshops

-• Directed studies from a recognized University Education program.
+• Directed studies from a recognized university education program.

-Continuous Learning at UBC – 2019 to Present
+Continuous Learning at UBC—2019 to Present

 • International Association of Social Work with Groups Symposium, 2021.